-These classic crochet plaid ornaments are perfect for your traditional and rustic Christmas and holiday decor.
+This classic crochet plaid ornament is perfect for your traditional and rustic Christmas tree decor.
 You can make them in varied yarns and hooks to make different sizes.
 Add a bit of embellishments to make the perfectly fit your style.
 The post contains affiliate links, thanks for your support!

 Unless you are planning to make dozens and dozens of ornaments, you should be able make a few now, and then make a whole bunch with the leftover yarn from the other projects this week!

 I also added a few embellishments to mine but this is totally optional.
 I love them both embellished and plain.

 Please remember: You are free to use this pattern to make and sell, but do not republish or distribute this pattern in any way.
 DO NOT use my photos in your listings.

 – F Hook (and other hooks to achieve different sizes)

 – Knit Picks Shine Sport-weight for small, Red Heart Soft for Large, Chic Sheep for Medium